 James Franklin: Artificial intelligence system that imitates genuine mathematical insight?
 No promising plans on the drawing board.

 |March 19, 2014||Posted by niwrad under Intelligent Design, Mathematics|

 As known, complex numbers are numbers of the form: z = x + i y where x is the real part, y is the imaginary part and “i” is the square root of -1.
 Complex numbers have many applications in science, where it is necessary, in the same time, to collect together and discriminate two […]

 Science, Worldviews & Society, 1: An argument from necessary (thus, eternal) truth to the reality of God as eternally contemplative . . . and, designing . . .
 Mind

-|March 1, 2014||Posted by kairosfocus under Philosophy, Mathematics, Science, worldview issues/foundations and society, Logic and First Principles of right reason|
+|March 1, 2014||Posted by kairosfocus under Logic and First Principles of right reason, Mathematics, Philosophy, Science, worldview issues/foundations and society|

 This past month has been quite busy, and I have had but little time to respond to some questions on foundations of reality and modern theistic arguments from a budding young philosopher.
 (BTW, his 3 month post op check up has been positive I take occasion to publicly thank St. Georges Hospital, London and others.) […]

 I have pulled together some thoughts in light of an argument from Gordon Clark, with inputs from Nash, Maverick Philosopher and sometime UD commenter Ilion over at Reppert’s Dangerous Idea blog.
 BTW, there is also a side-light from the Nye-Ham debate.